 Using sophisticated electronic tech, instead of paper that has been punched with notes, it uses CDs that have been specially formatted or internal memory systems.
 Some offer vast libraries of music from every genre available recorded by some of the world’s top pianists.

-These systems are so sophisticated that they pick up every nuance of what was played and can play it back note for note with stunning accuracy.
+These systems are so sophisticated that they pick up every nuance of what was played and can play it back a note for note with stunning accuracy.
 Even if you can’t play you can enjoy hearing live played piano music with one of these player pianos.
 For those who do play, these can also be used to record your own music.

 Digital pianos produce real piano sounds taken from top models played by professionals.
-In addition, they sometimes offer many, even as many as a hundred, of other instrument sounds as well.
+In addition, they sometimes offer many, even as many as a hundred, of other instrument, sounds as well.

 Being driven by software, there are many experiments that can be had by beginners.
 Some have lights that illuminate which note is to be played next, teaching beginners how to play an entire song.
 Some programs can have a screen displaying the notes as well.